If you've been exposed, are sick, or are caring for someone with COVID-19

 Who are long-haulers?
 And what is post-viral syndrome?

-It's difficult to predict who will become a long-hauler.
-Many long-haulers initially had mild to moderate symptoms and did not require hospitalization.
+Though these factors may increase the likelihood of long-term symptoms, anyone can become a long hauler.
+Many long haulers initially have mild to moderate symptoms and do not require hospitalization.
 Previously healthy young adults, not just older adults with coexisting medical conditions, are also experiencing post-COVID-19 syndrome.

 There's already some speculation, but no definite answers, about what is causing these ongoing symptoms.
 Some researchers suspect that SARS-CoV-2 infection triggers long-lasting changes in the immune system.
 Others propose that it triggers autonomic nervous system dysregulation, which can impact heart rate, blood pressure, and sweating, among other things.